cyrusinnovation/ideas/STORIES.md

 * Prefer recent stories in the estimation view.
 * Show more than three stories in estimation view.
 * Drop tracking of teams.
+* Compact/printable estimation view.

 WIP
 ---
-* Compact/printable estimation view.

 TODO
 ----
+* Show a pretty graph of throughput history, possibly including key events.
+* Group stories into projects.
+* Keep track of upcoming stories in a project.
+* Export a project to Rabu.
 * Bugfix: If an estimate group only has a few recent examples, but one of them is really good, it shows up twice
 * Keyword search in estimation view.
-* Group stories into projects.
 * Mark projects closed.
-* Keep track of upcoming stories in a project.
-* Export a project to Rabu.
 * Show a detailed "kaizen" view of what happened over the past three weeks.
 * Make throughput page faster when there is a long history.
 Paginate, maybe?
+* Tech debt: pull out an Estimate value object, in place of Float/BigDecimal/Fixnum/Rational/Conversion-hell

 SOMEDAY/MAYBE
 -------------